Yashgupta9330/task12/README.md

 Once the dependencies are installed, you can start the development server.

-With npm: npm run dev
+npm run dev
-or
+# or
-With yarn: yarn run dev
+yarn dev
+# or
+pnpm dev
+# or
+bun dev

-This command will start the development server and open the application in your localhost http://localhost:5173/.
+open this link in your browser http://localhost:5173/.